 BISMARCK, N.D.
-(AP) — Texas-based Tesoro Corp. has bought an oil refinery in southwestern North Dakota that has struggled to turn a profit.
+(AP) — A struggling oil refinery in southwestern North Dakota has been sold to Texas-based Tesoro Corp.

-MDU Resources subsidiary WBI Energy Inc. on Monday bought out a subsidiary of Calumet and sold the refinery to a subsidiary of Tesoro for an undisclosed price, the companies announced Tuesday.
+MDU Resources bought out Calumet Monday and sold the refinery to Tesoro for an undisclosed price.